chitrangad/micropython/README.md

 # Weather, Stocks and Crypto Ticker using D1 mini and SSD1306 OLED screen

-This project is about a small display which shows:
+This project was built in part as a means to learn micropython which is basically a subset of python with limited libraries. eventually, I found it pretty useful as a standalone device showing current weather and stock prices without having to pick up the phoen or open a browser on my desktop.

+The tiny 1" display shows:

 1. Weather for mutiple cities
 2. Crypto or forex prices of your choice
 3. Cycle thru 5 chosen stock prices - current price, min /max, % change